What Is Therapeutic Phlebotomy Treatment?

 Many of the steps to performing therapeutic phlebotomy are just like a standard blood draw.
 First, the amount of blood taken is usually a lot more than what is taken for a lab sample.
 Second, the needle for therapeutic phlebotomy is typically a little larger.
 This keeps the red blood cells from becoming damaged as the blood is drawn.

-Other than those two major differences, the steps are as follows:
+Other than those two significant differences, the steps are as follows:

 Blood needs to be collected in a transfer pack at a rate that’s comfortable for a patient.
 To get a pint of blood, this usually takes anywhere from 10-15 minutes.
 For some patients, it can take longer.
 It’s important to check on the patient while the blood is being transferred to make sure it’s not flowing at a rate that is too quick for them.